Learn something new every day

 A synapse provides a connection between neurons that allows sensory information to flow between them.
 Sensory information travels along a specialized projection of a neuron until reaching a synapse, which acts like a junction terminal.
-It's the function of a synapse to allow sensory impulses to travel in a single direction, divide impulses between multiple neurons, or merge impulses onto a single neuron.
-There are three types of synapses: axodentritic synapses, which are found on dendrites; axosomatic synapses, which are found on cell bodies, and axoaxonic synapses, which are found on axons.
+It's the function of this connection to allow sensory impulses to travel in a single direction, divide impulses between multiple neurons, or merge impulses onto a single neuron.
+There are three types of synapses: axodentritic, which are found on dendrites; axosomatic, which are found on cell bodies, and axoaxonic, which are found on axons.

 Neurons are special cells that are sometimes called nerve cells or neurones, and they communicate with each other via synapses.
 Typically a neuron has a cell body called the soma, which is bulbous in shape and contains organelles.
 Neurons transmit impulses via two specialized projections called dendrites and axons.
 Dendrites are branch-like projections that carry impulses to the neuron's cell body or soma.
 Axons, which are long and narrow in shape, carry impulses away from the soma.